rickshahid/SkyMedia/README.md

 # Azure Sky Media

 Welcome!
-This repository contains the <a href="https://azure.microsoft.com/en-us/solutions/serverless/" target="_blank">Azure serverless</a> media solution that is deployed at www.skymedia.tv
+This repository contains the <a href="https://azure.microsoft.com/en-us/solutions/serverless/" target="_blank">Azure serverless</a> media solution that is deployed at www.skymedia.tv, which is based upon the <a href="http://azure.microsoft.com/services/media-services/" target="_blank">Azure Media Services</a> platform capabilities.

-As an example illustration, the screenshot below is an introductory <a href="http://azure.microsoft.com/services/media-services/" target="_blank">Azure Media Services</a> stream that is delivered to a multi-region <a href="http://azure.microsoft.com/services/app-service/web/" target="_blank">Azure Web App</a> via <a href="http://azure.microsoft.com/services/media-services/media-player/" target="_blank">Azure Media Player</a> and <a href="http://azure.microsoft.com/services/cdn/" target="_blank">Azure Content Delivery Network</a> integration.
+As an example illustration, the screenshot below is an introductory media stream that is delivered to a multi-region <a href="http://azure.microsoft.com/services/app-service/web/" target="_blank">Azure Web App</a> via <a href="http://azure.microsoft.com/services/media-services/media-player/" target="_blank">Azure Media Player</a> and <a href="http://azure.microsoft.com/services/cdn/" target="_blank">Azure Content Delivery Network</a> integration.
 Both on-demand and live video content can be adaptively streamed and globally viewed across a wide variety of modern devices and browsers.

 ![](https://skymedia.azureedge.net/docs/01.04-ApplicationIntroduction.png)